12 Steps to Financial Wellness – Step 2: Creating a Budget

 Let’s get started by taking a look at how to create a budget and review some popular budgeting systems and how they work.

-• Track your spending and income.
+1. Track your spending and income.
 This includes all your financial documents, such as your account statements, bills and pay stubs.
-I would try to do this for at least 3 months to get a good idea of what things look like over time and not just take one months information as the standard.
+I would try to do this for at least 3 months to get a good idea of how things look like over time rather than using information from only one month as your standard.
 It might even be good to pick three months not next to each other to see how your expenses change based on the time of year and average the spending.
-[If you’ve followed Step 1, you’ve already completed this step–nice work getting ahead of the game!]
+[If you’ve followed Step 1, you’ve already completed this step–nice work getting ahead of the game!

-• List your needs.
-Your needs include anything that is essential for living and basic functions, such as rent or mortgage payments, savings, food and clothing.
-Needs always take priority in a budget.
-As you list each need, write down its corresponding cost.
-Sum up the total of your needs when you’ve finished.
-You may be wondering why savings and clothing are listed in this category.
-Well, saving NEEDS to become a priority and something you do like paying your mortgage.
-If you wait until after you pay all your bills and wants, you will rarely have anything left over for savings.
-Now clothing can go in both categories.
-I need clothes in order to leave my house and I need decent ones for work and to look nice but with that being said, I don’t need the most expensive clothing.
+2. Clothing expenses can go in both the ‘needs’ and ‘wants’ categories.
+I need clothes in order to leave my house and I need decent ones for work and to look nice but, with that being said, I don’t need the most expensive clothing.
 I may want all my clothes to come from K. Ellis Boutique and want all the Michael Kors shoes but those would be wants and not needs.
-Make sure you are only buying things you can afford and save up for those splurges on special items or events.
+Make sure you are only buying things you can afford and save up for splurges.

-• Review and tweak as necessary.
+6. Review and tweak as necessary.
 You will likely need to adjust the amounts in each expense category at least once a year to keep your budget relevant.
-Likewise, you will hopefully be able to increase the amounts in the income column as you move upward in your career path or find additional income streams.
-As we have all seen and felt in our wallets, inflation is a real thing and the price of everything has gone up.
+Hopefully, you will be able to increase the amounts in the income column as you move upward in your career path or find additional income streams.
+As we have all felt in our wallets, inflation is real and takes a toll.
 It would be unreasonable to think I just needed to go over my budget once every couple of years.
-Prices change and my income changes yearly so doing this at least once a year is something to strive to do.
+Prices change and my income changes yearly so doing this at least once a year is something I strive towards.

 While every kind of budget involves tracking expenses and committing to a maximum spending amount each month, there is a wide range of budgeting systems to fit every kind of personality and money management style.

 The traditional budget doesn’t involve much more work than the steps described above.
 After working out a number for every expense category, you’ll simply need to track your spending throughout the month to ensure you’re sticking to the plan.
-You can use a spreadsheet for this purpose, or utilize one of the popular budgeting apps, like Mint or YNAB, and do it digitally.
-You also have MX Money Management at your fingertips… literally.
-Check out MX Money Management in your online banking and mobile app.
-You can set up goals and track every dollar that comes in and out of your account.
+You can use a spreadsheet for this purpose, or utilize one of the popular budgeting apps like YNAB.
+You also have Money Management by MX at your fingertips… literally.
+Check out Money Management in ATFCU’s mobile app and/or desktop banking.
+You can set goals and track every dollar that comes in or leaves your account.

 The money-envelope system works similarly.
 However, instead of simply committing to sticking to your spending amounts for each expense category, you’ll withdraw the amount you plan to spend on all non-fixed expenses in cash at the start of the month.
 Divide the cash into separate envelopes, using one for each of these expenses.
 Then, withdraw cash from the appropriate envelope when making a purchase in that category.
 There’s no way to blow your budget with this system; when the money in the “Dining out” envelope runs dry, that’s all for this month!
-For me, I never remember where I spent my cash and I’m not going to write it down so instead I have 10 savings accounts and 3 checking accounts between my husbands primary account and my own.
-I label them with what they are for and I transfer certain amounts of money in them each paycheck then when I am needing to use it, I just transfer from the appropriate savings to my checking with a memo of what it was for.
-Then I can always go back and look to see where I spent that money.
+For me, I never remember where I spent my cash and I’m not going to write it down.
+Instead, my husband and I have 10 savings accounts and 3 checking accounts.
+I label them with what they are for and I transfer certain amounts of money to them when each paycheck is received.
+Then when I have an expense in that category, I just transfer from the appropriate savings account to my checking account with a memo of what it was for.
+Then I can always go back and review where I spent that money.

 The 50/30/20 budget is simpler, but requires more discipline.
 Set aside 50 percent of your budget for your needs, 30 percent for wants and the remaining 20 percent for savings.
 Of course, you’ll need to make sure your income and expenses will work with this kind of budget.
 Does 50 percent of your income cover your needs?
 If yes, this budget allows for more individual choices each month and less accounting and tracking of expenses.